ergoplatform/oracle-core/oracle-pool-bootstrap/bootstrap-cli/readme.md

 # Bootstrap CLI
-This is a CLI to bootstrap the oracle pool.
-The CLI has 5 modules (5 main classes) for each of the following tasks:
+This is a CLI tool which simplifies the process of bootstrapping an oracle pool.
+The CLI tool exposes 5 actions, one for each of the following tasks:
 1. `generatePoolToken` to generate a singleton pool token
 2. `generateOracleTokens` to generate multiple oracle tokens
 3. `getContractAddresses` Getting the addresses using the tokens generated